 - To remit funds to suppliers

-We may, in certain circumstances, transfer personal information to organisations outside Australia who are not subject to Australian privacy laws, for the purpose of those organisations providing a service to Baptcare.
-In such circumstances, we will seek to bind the organisation contractually to comply with Australian privacy laws and take all reasonable steps to ensure that this is observed.
+We may, in certain circumstances, transfer personal information to organisations outside Australia who are not subject to Australian privacy laws for the purpose of those organisations providing a service to Baptcare.
+In such circumstances, we will make sure that equivalent legal protections apply in the relevant country of the organisation – or we will otherwise bind the organisation contractually to comply with Australian privacy laws and take all reasonable steps to ensure that they do so.

 Use of data for direct marketing purposes